 The paper is organized as follows.
 The information transmission scheme by [Fradkov et al., 2002; Andrievskii et al., 2007] based on the adaptive synchronization of the Lorenz systems over the unlimited-band analogue communication link is briefly recalled in Sec.
 2. Section 3 is devoted to transmission the output signal of the chaotic master system over the digital communication channel.
 The coding procedure employing a uniform quantizer and one-step memory coder is described in Sec.
+3.1, the simulation results are presented in Sec.
 3.2.
 Concluding remarks are given in Sec.
 4.